deckhouse/virtualization/docs/USER_GUIDE.md

 EOF
 ```

+How to work with dynamic block devices in the web interface:

+- Go to the "Projects" tab and select the desired project.
+- Go to the "Virtualization" -> "Virtual Machines" section.
+- Select the required VM from the list and click on its name.
+- On the "Configuration" tab, scroll down to the "Disks and Images" section.
+- You can add, extract, delete, and resize dynamic block devices in the "Additional Disks" section.

 ### Organizing interaction with virtual machines

 Virtual machines can be accessed directly via their fixed IP addresses.
 However, this approach has limitations: direct use of IP addresses requires manual management, complicates scaling, and makes the infrastructure less flexible.
 An alternative is services—a mechanism that abstracts access to VMs by providing logical entry points instead of binding to physical addresses.